mountain-pass/projen-typescript-library/README.md

 # projen-typescript-library

-A custom Typescript projen project type with extra linting
+A customised Typescript project type with extra linting for Projen

 ## usage